eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

     List<String> strings = ArrayList<String>();

+The only problem here is that it's really easy to mix up `String', `List`, and `ArrayList` with the Ceylon types with the same names!

 ### Tip: disambiguating Java types using aliases

 Note that it's a good idea to distinguish a Java type with